Connectivity constrains quantum codes: Background and Notation

 \begin{definition} A tree decomposition of a graph $G=(V,E)$ is a pair $(\{ Q(i), i \in \cI \}, \cT =(\cI,\cE))$ where $\{i : i \in I\}$ is a family of subsets $Q(i) \subseteq V$ and $\cT =(\cI,\cE)$ is a tree.
 The sets $\cI$ and $\cE$ refer to the nodes and edges of the tree $\cT$ respectively.
 Furthermore, the pair $Q, \cT$ must obey the following properties: \begin{enumerate} \item $\bigcup_{i \in \cI} Q(i) =V$, \item for every edge $\{v,w\} \in E$ there exists $i\in \cI$ with $\{v,w\} \subseteq Q(i)$, \item for every $i,j,k \in \cI$ the following holds: if $j$ lies on the path from $i$ to $k$ in $\cT$, then $Q(i) \cap Q(k) \subseteq Q(j)$. \end{enumerate} The \emph{width} of the tree decomposition $(\{Q(i) : i \in \cI \}, \cT = (\cI,\cE))$ is defined as $\max_{i \in \cI} |Q(i)| - 1$.
 The treewidth $\tw(G)$ of $G$ is the minimum width of a tree decomposition of $G$. \end{definition}

 To avoid confusion between the graphs $G$ and $\cT$, we shall henceforth refer to the \emph{vertices} $v \in V$ of $G$ and the \emph{nodes} $i \in \cI$ of $\cT$.
 The tree decomposition of a graph is not unique; for instance, a trivial decomposition of a graph $G$ is to make one giant node $N$ containing all the vertices of $G$.
-The treewidth however is the minimum width across all decompositions and is therefore well defined.
+The treewidth, however, is the minimum width across all decompositions and is therefore well defined.
 The notation $Q(i)$ is meant to be suggestive as it will soon refer to the qubits in that node.

 \textbf{Example:} We consider some examples to illustrate this idea.
 The first example is the tree decomposition of a tree as shown in fig.~\ref{fig:tree-treedecomp}.
-On the left is a binary tree of depth $2$ and on the right is the corresponding tree decomposition.
+In it is a binary tree of depth $2$ and the corresponding tree decomposition.
 The vertices of the graph are gray and the nodes of the tree are green.
 It is simple to check Property \ref{it:vertex-containment}.
 Notice that every node of the tree decomposition contains a single edge from the tree trivially satisfying Property \ref{it:edge-containment}.
 Finally, Property \ref{it:connectivity} is simple to verify: only two adjacent nodes ever share qubits.
 Since the size of each node is $2$, the treewidth is $1$.

 As a second example, consider the surface code again as shown in fig.~\ref{fig:surface-treedecomp} on the left along with its tree decomposition on the right.
 The graph on the left indicates via green boxes how vertices are partitioned to form the nodes of the tree.
 Recall the structure of the connectivity graph of the surface code as shown in fig.~\ref{fig:connectivity-toric}.
 We choose the nodes of the tree by selecting vertices of the connectivity graph diagonally as shown.
 Again, it is straightforward to verify that this tree decomposition satisfies the definition.
 First, the diagonals contain every vertex and thus satisfy Property \ref{it:vertex-containment}.
 It is also straightforward to verify that every edge is contained in at least one node, satisfying Property \ref{it:edge-containment}.
 Finally, since two successive nodes overlap on one diagonal array of vertices, the decomposition satisfies Property \ref{it:connectivity}.
 The treewidth of this graph is obtained from the largest node of the tree which corresponds to the node $cd$.
 The treewidth is therefore $11$.